AbbadAnes/social-media-network-simulation/README.md

 </p>

 <h2> Policy </h2>
-Each type of population follows a strategy to improve the gain. especially to accept a login invitation.
+Each type of population follows a strategy to improve the gain. especially to accept invitations.
 Each user must make sure that the new link established with an individual is useful to improve his gain.
 We have defined the "Accept" function in order to implement our winning policy.
 <br>